Account security

 Manage how users sign up

-Rather than individually inviting new users, you can choose to make your Kissflow sign-up process globally accessible by sharing the custom sign-up URL.
-You can do this by accessing Sign-up preferences and enabling the Allow new signups option.
+Rather than individually inviting new users, you can make your Kissflow sign-up process globally accessible by sharing the custom URL.
+You can access Sign-up preferences and enable the Allow new signups option.

 Anyone who visits this URL will be prompted to add their name and email address.
-Then, Account Admins will be notified to approve the sign-up of the user.
-As an Account Admin, you can manually choose the user from the User Management tab and click the Activate button to provide an active license to the user.
+Then, as a Super Admin, or an IAM Admin you will be notified to approve the user's sign-up.
+You can manually choose the user from the User Management tab and click the Activate button to provide an active license to the user.

 Access key setting